parroty/excoveralls/README.md

 Output reports are written to `cover/lcov.info` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.

 ## coveralls.json
-`coveralls.json` provides settings for excoveralls.
+`coveralls.json` provides settings for chaps.

-The default `coveralls.json` file is stored in `deps/excoveralls/lib/conf`, and custom `coveralls.json` files can be placed in the mix project root.
+The default `coveralls.json` file is stored in `deps/chaps/lib/conf`, and custom `coveralls.json` files can be placed in the mix project root.
 The custom definition is prioritized over the default one (if definitions in the custom file are not found, then the definitions in the default file are used).

 #### Stop Words
 Stop words defined in `coveralls.json` will be excluded from the coverage calculation.
 Some kernel macros defined in Elixir are not considered "covered" by Erlang's cover library.
 It can be used for excluding these macros, or for any other reasons.
 The words are parsed as regular expression.